microchip-pic-avr-examples/pic16f15244-bare-metal-i2c-mplab/README.md

 ### Host Mode Testing

 To use the I<sup>2</sup>C host driver, an I<sup>2</sup>C client device is required.
-This can be created using another MCU in client mode, or by using a Click adapter board.
+This can be created using another MCU in client mode, or by using a MikroElektronika (mikroE) Click adapter board.
 A number of compatible Click boards are available from [mikroE](https://www.mikroe.com/click).

 For testing, a PIC16F15245 running the [Advanced I/O Expander](https://github.com/microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander) example was used to test host mode operation.

 ### Client Mode Testing

 To use the I<sup>2</sup>C client driver, a device capable of generated I<sup>2</sup>C host communication is required.
-This can be another MCU configured as a client, or this can be a stand-alone device, such as an [MCP2221A USB-I<sup>2</sup>C Breakout Module (ADM00559)](https://www.microchip.com/DevelopmentTools/ProductDetails/adm00559), which was used for testing.
+This can be another MCU configured as a client, or a stand-alone device, such as an [MCP2221A USB-I<sup>2</sup>C Breakout Module (ADM00559)](https://www.microchip.com/DevelopmentTools/ProductDetails/adm00559), which was used for testing.

 ## Pin Setup